 It had felt so real…

 Taking off her gloves, she put her com back around her right arm and stepped down from the rig.
 It was strange how through her prosthetics the hard floor of the server room somehow felt less real than the holo.
-A few quick taps on the device and the lights in the room to come back on.
+A few quick taps on the device and the lights in the room came back on.
 She resisted the urge to go to her bed and pull the blankets up over her.

 She stood there, confused about what to do next.
 Realizing that her hands were shaking, she tucked them into the pockets of her robe.